timescale/docs/use-timescale/vpc.md

 <Procedure>

-### Migrating Timescale services to or between VPCs

-1. [Log in to your Timescale account][cloud-login] and navigate to the `Services` section.
+1. [Log in to your Timescale account][console-login] and navigate to the `Services` section.
 Click the name of the service you want to migrate.
 1. In the `Operations` tab, navigate to the `VPC` section, and select the new VPC to attach the service to.
 The migration can take a few minutes to